 Do a study of the historical background of the book of Ruth.
-First, try to determine the historical and cultural context inductively from clues given in the book itself.
+First, try to determine the historical and cultural context inductively from the clues given in the book itself.
 Write up your observations and support your conclusions with Scripture references from the book.
 Secondly, only after completing this first task, you may then consult secondary resources like commentaries, dictionaries, encyclopedias, etc., to consider the historical background to the book.
 In this second part, elaborate on what you learned from the secondary sources about the historical background of the book.
 Thirdly, reflect on the whole learning process by commenting on how these secondary sources helped you understand the historical context of the book in a way which you could not by simply reading the book inductively without the aid of secondary sources.
 How much of the historical background did you understand before reading the secondary sources?
-Please include a bibliography with a minimum of three academic secondary sources.
+Please include a bibliography with a minimum of four academic secondary sources.

-Length: 5 pages typed, double-spaced (Use font: New Times Roman; size: 12 point.
+Length: 5-6 pages typed, double-spaced (Use font: New Times Roman; size: 12 point.
 This applies to all your papers).

-3. Assignment Three: Interpretation and Appropriation: Nov 4, 2024; 15% of final grade.
+3. Interpretation and Appropriation: Nov 6, 2025; 15% of final grade.
+This assignment is related to learning outcomes # 1, 2, 3, 5, 8, 9.